Best-Reviewed Board Games to Play While in Self-Quarantine

 This wordplay board game is a classic for a reason.
 No game collection is complete without Scrabble—just make sure you don’t lose any tiles!
 Kids can play, of course, but Junior Scrabble may be a better option for younger ones.
 And be forewarned that word nerds can get cutthroat, so study up on obscure vocab and strange spellings.
 Hint: Qi, za, and xu make for great plays.
 Check out these 13 Scrabble facts even super-fans don’t know.

 Go directly to jail—or, rather, hope that somebody else ends up there!
 Monopoly takes a while, it can go on for hours (but hey, you’ve got the time), and it brings out the hidden banker in everyone.
 Go for the classic board game or one of the many themed editions.
-For the ultra-competitive types out there, here’s a little-known Monopoly rule that could help you break the bank.

 The Game of Life